 Perhaps emboldened by having succeeded in love, Chelsea takes her mother’s challenge, fights through Norman’s self-defensive non-cooperation, succeeds in the best reconciliation available with Norman anytime in the last 40 years, and even does a backflip off a raft, a feat she never accomplished as an embittered child with a demanding, diving-medalist father.

-Billy does, in fact, catch Walter before Chelsea and Billy Ray return to L.A., but Norman and Billy let Walter go because if he’s lived this long he should be allowed to live longer.
+Billy Ray does, in fact, catch Walter before Chelsea and he return to L.A., but Norman and Billy let Walter go because if he’s lived this long he should be allowed to live longer.

 As Norman and Ethel themselves pack to leave amidst leaves turning red and golden, Norman suffers a severe angina attack.
 Ethel rushing to his side, has a hard time finding his pills and an impossible time trying to raise the party-line operator.
 Norman recovers, yet Ethel is shaken and admits that, for the first time, she has taken Norman seriously about approaching death.